 Why teach your kids about credit and finances?

-Teaching children the fundamentals of credit, finance and money management is crucial for their success and also helps them to develop mathematical and problem-solving skills.
-By adopting responsible financial practices as a child, the more likely one will have a good credit score when they are older.
+Teaching children the fundamentals of credit, finance and money management is crucial for their financial success and helps them develop essential mathematical and problem-solving skills.
+By adopting responsible financial practices as a child, the more likely they will have a good credit score when they’re older.

-Kids and teens need a foundational knowledge of how money is earned, spent, allocated and, of course, borrowed — long before their finances call for it.
-This will allow them to more easily apply for a credit card, student loan or mortgage down the line, as well as have the credit necessary to do so affordably.
-Additionally, based on a 2019 CreditCards.com survey, experts suggest that giving children access to a credit card provides a new opportunity for parents to teach children about responsible spending and building credit.
+Kids and teens need a foundational knowledge of how money is earned, spent, allocated and, of course, borrowed – long before their finances call for it.
+This should enable them to easily apply for a credit card, student loan or mortgage down the line, as well as have the credit necessary to do so affordably.
+Additionally, giving children access to a credit card provides a new opportunity for parents to teach children about responsible spending and building credit.

 Financial and credit literacy checklist for kids (grades 6-8)